 2. Then click the "Create new promotion" button to start designing your promotion.

 3. All available applications will be presented on the next page.
-Select "Tournament Brackets" in the Multistage section:
+Select "Tournament Bracket" in the Multi-stage section:

 2. Add candidates